 Click HERE to save the tutorial to Pinterest!

-This image of a dove carrying a leaf or twig in its beak can be traced to the biblical story of Noah, recorded in Genesis chapter 8.
+This image of a dove carrying a leaf or twig in its beak can be traced to the biblical story of Noah.
 After the earth had been flooded for some time, he is said to have released a raven and then a dove from the ark.
 When the dove returned with an olive leaf in its beak, he knew that life was returning to the earth.
-The symbolism of the dove was further cemented in the Christian belief system when a dove was reported to have descended from heaven upon the baptism of Jesus.

 Scroll down for a downloadable PDF of this tutorial.